 - Do not show up for a scheduled interview.

-Missing a scheduled interview with an employer or not giving adequate cancellation notice reflects poorly on UO students, the Career Center, and the UO as a whole.
-If you cannot keep a scheduled interview appointment, it is very important to cancel the interview by calling the Career Center or employer directly as soon as possible—no less than 24-hours prior to the interview.
+Missing a scheduled interview with an employer or not giving adequate cancellation notice reflects poorly on UO students, the University Career Center, and the UO as a whole.
+If you cannot keep a scheduled interview appointment, it is very important to cancel the interview by calling the University Career Center or employer directly as soon as possible—no less than 24-hours prior to the interview.
 By not showing up for your scheduled interview, you have wasted our interviewer’s vital time and have taken up an interview slot that otherwise could have gone to another student.
 Such behaviors could ultimately cause employers to suspend recruiting at the UO.

 A missed scheduled interview will also result in suspension of upcoming and future scheduled interviews through Handshake.
 To reactivate and unblock your Handshake account the following steps must be taken:

-- E-mail a note of apology to the recruiter explaining why you missed the interview and copy Tina Haynes, UO Career Center On-Campus Recruiting Coordinator.
+- E-mail a note of apology to the recruiter explaining why you missed the interview and copy Tina Haynes, UO University Career Center On-Campus Recruiting Coordinator.
 Employer contact information may be obtained through Handshake or you may contact Tina Haynes, 541-346-6006.

 - Upon receipt of the e-mail clearly indicating employer was e-mailed, students will regain access to Handshake.